Top 10 Cyber Hacking Countries

 Transcript and Text of Speech relating to Cyber Attacks and International Origins of Cyber Crime and criminals:

 Most Cyber attacks in this day occur from three places: China, Russia, the United States.
-Those are the three biggest, so China, Russia, and the United States are without a doubt the biggest source of cyber attacks.
-There's also Turkey, which comes in and out in our top five positions as being the biggest origination of cyber attacks.
+Those are the three biggest, but there's also Turkey, which comes in and out in our top five positions as being the biggest origination of cyber attacks.

 China alone counts for more than 40% of all cyber attacks on US soil.
 Clearly, we've got to do a better job of protecting and defending against the Chinese cyber criminals.
 Russia's also really emerged through the spam world.
 In our book Cyber Nation, we talk about the big five players and the big countries, because these countries are state sponsored.
 They're actually paying for these attackers to hack our soil and to go after our energy systems, our Wall Street, our financial networks, but the Chinese governments has sponsored this.
 The Russian Government through Putin has also sponsored a lot of these attacks, but those are the big ones.